learning-zone/sql-basics/README.md

 * *[MySQL Basics](sql-commands.md)*
 * *[RDBMS Questions](rdbms-questions.md)*

 ## Q. What are indexes in a Database?
-What are the types of indexes?

 An index is a database structure that you can use to improve the performance of database activity.
 A database table can have one or more indexes associated with it.
 An index is defined by a field expression that you specify when you create the index.
 Typically, the field expression is a single field name, like EMP_ID.